Background: College Opportunity Grant Tax Credit Auction, 2020 tax year

 The Oregon Opportunity Grant

-Please go to the Department of Revenue website here for instructions on how to bid online and the times of operation for the College Opportunity Grant Tax Credit auction to be held on December 2-6, 2019
+Instructions will be available on the Department of Revenue Tax credit auction website here on how to bid online for the College Opportunity Grant Tax Credit auction to be held on December 7-11, 2020.

 No bids will be accepted before or after the designated times.